front-end-intermediate/session-7/readme.md

   }
 ```

-React does not implicitly bind the methods to the component itself.
-You need to bind them.
+React does not implicitly bind the methods to the component itself - you need to bind them.
 Inside the constructor `this` is bound to the app component.

 ### Review

 Super extends the app component.

-Review super in classes: `reference / extending-classes.html`
+Review `super` in classes: `reference / extending-classes.html`

 Note - `bind()` - creates a new function that, when called, has its `this` keyword set to the provided value.